Chukrut-181/Chukrut-181/README.md

 ## 🏫 42 Academy Experience

-42's innovative peer-to-peer learning model has taught me more than just programming:
+42's peer-to-peer learning model has prepared me for the collaborative and dynamic nature of professional software development environments.

 - **Collaborative Problem-Solving**: Working with peers to tackle complex challenges
 - **Code Review Culture**: Giving and receiving constructive feedback
 - **Project Management**: Managing timelines and deliverables independently
 - **Adaptability**: Learning new concepts and technologies quickly and efficiently

-This unique educational approach has prepared me for the collaborative and dynamic nature of professional software development environments.

 ---